"Zero is not a size." "Real women have curves." "Men want something to hold onto."

 But who gets to decide what a “real” woman is?
-Wouldn’t that technically mean someone with ladyparts and two X chromosomes?
+Wouldn’t that technically mean someone with ladyparts and two X chromosomes — or, if you self-identify as a woman?
 The phrase is meant to celebrate women with curves and fuller figures, but in doing so, it implies that those with small, skinny frames and A cups are somehow less womanly.

 RELATED: Here's How To Improve Body Image Through Conscious Eating

 Heather Quinlan, YouBeauty’s body image expert, notes that although stigmatizing women for being overweight is much more prominent, making someone feel ugly or less womanly for being thin is just as wrong.
 “Why would it ever be okay to criticize somebody based on her appearance?” she says.
 “Some of it comes from each person’s own questions about her own body or her own lower self-esteem or body image.”